sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partA.markdown

 **Bonus 1:** The HPC Cloud has hundreds of users.
 Many of them have common questions.
 In order to address these we have put together a web site with some documentation for users.
 We call it the HPC Cloud Documentation.
 Do you know the URL of this web site?
 Make sure you find out!!!

 **Bonus 2:** In Part A of the workshop (this page) you have explored the UI and learnt how to import an _appliance_ from the AppMarket.
 However, many people come to the HPC Cloud because they can install and run their own operating system.
-In particular, Windows is very popular among UNESCO-IHE users.
+In particular, Windows is very popular among our users.

   * Can you think of (and sketch) the steps that you would need to follow to create a VM running your favourite operating system?
   * Can you find three articles in the HPC Cloud Documentation that show how to install different operating systems from scratch?

-* Before you move to the next sections, remember to shutdown the VM.

 ### Next: part B
 Now that you completed the Tutorial [UvA workshop 2016-01-25 - Part A](UvAworkshop-2016-01-25-partA), please continue with Tutorial [UvA workshop 2016-01-25 - Part B](UvAworkshop-2016-01-25-partB).
+Before you move to the next sections, remember to shutdown the VM.